Graduate Student FAQ

 What are some academic supports I can access?

 Most academic support programs offered by QUIC and SASS are open to graduate students.
-They range from online resources to 1:1 consultations to workshops.
+They range from online resources from 1:1 consultations to workshops.
 Explore various academic support programming to see what suits your needs.

 What are some terms I may encounter in graduate school?